rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-3-alternative-reasoning.md

 <!-- ======================================================================= -->
 ## an alternative reasoning/explanation

-Since each tree is isomorphic to a hierarchy of scopes one can examine the embedding of a child order in terms of its effects on its scopes.
+Since each tree is isomorphic to a hierarchy of scopes, one can examine the embedding of a child order in terms of its effects on its sets of scopes.

 ```
          r